 Reforms to the Queensland Building and Construction Commission Act 1991 included in BIFOLA are designed to improve standards and integrity in the industry and include:

 - changes for excluded individuals – to prevent excluded individual from holding a site supervisor licence and allows the QBCC to publish details about excluded and permanently excluded individuals who are not licensees

-- reporting information about interstate and New Zealand licences – licence applicants will need to tell QBCC about other interstate and/or NZ licenses they hold, and all licensees must immediately (within 14 days) notify QBCC of any licence events such as new licences given and/or licences cancelled or suspended in other jurisdictions.
-The QBCC will also be able to share information with other licensing authorities in Australia and New Zealand
+- reporting information about interstate and New Zealand licences – licence applicants need to tell the QBCC about other interstate and/or NZ licenses they hold, and all licensees must immediately (within 14 days) notify the QBCC of any licence events such as new licences given and/or licences cancelled or suspended in other jurisdictions.
+The QBCC is now able to share information with other licensing authorities in Australia and New Zealand

-- changes to Minimum Financial Requirements (MFR) - QBCC can exclude accountants who provide information that doesn’t comply with the MFR or who provide false or misleading information about a licensee’s MFR to the QBCC – these persons will be excluded for 3 years, and listed on the QBCC’s website (new register).
-It will also be an offence to provide false or misleading information to a person, such as an accountant, about a licensee’s compliance with the MFR
+- changes to Minimum Financial Requirements (MFR) – the QBCC can exclude accountants who provide information that doesn’t comply with the MFR or who provide false or misleading information about a licensee’s MFR to the QBCC – these persons will be excluded for 3 years, and listed on the QBCC’s website (new register).
+It is an offence to provide false or misleading information to a person, such as an accountant, about a licensee’s compliance with the MFR

 - more time to start a prosecution – gives the QBCC more time for investigation in complex cases under the QBCC Act

 - new penalties – for delaying or obstructing the rectification of building work.

 The new payment laws commenced from 1 October 2020.

 The QBCC will continually update information available on our website in line with these changes.